Dziady (poem): The parts

 And his name will be forty and four".

-The whole drama brings back the hope of Polish independence and gives a great picture of Polish society in so difficult a moment.
+The whole drama brings back the hope of Polish independence and gives a great picture of Polish society in such a difficult a moment.
 For instance, recognizable words are:

 "Our nation is like lava.
 On the top it is hard and hideous, but its internal fire cannot be extinguished even in one hundred years of coldness.
 So let's spit on the crust and go down, to the profundity!"

 Interpretation

 Dziady is known for its varying interpretations.
 The best known ones are the moral aspect of part II, the individualist and romantic message of part IV, and the deeply patriotic, messianistic and Christian vision in part III.
 Zdzisław Kępiński, however, focuses his interpretation on Slavic pagan and occult elements found in the drama.
 In his book Mickiewicz hermetyczny he writes about the influence of Hermetic, theosophical and alchemical philosophy on the book as well as Masonic symbols (including the controversial theory of Mickiewicz being a communist).